jpommerening/pdf-preview-webapp/README.md

 - `browser.js` the actual web application that runs in your browser, including dependencies
 - `style.css` CSS for the web application
 - `*.worker.js` the source file for the web worker that renders PDF files
+- `stats.json` a manifest of files created when building the web application; used by the server

 ## Options